-It’s been about a year since we debuted our Lulu xPress App for Shopify®.
+It’s been about a year since we debuted our Lulu Direct app for Shopify®.
 In that time we’ve seen a ton of authors, creators, and businesses begin selling books online with their Shopify® store.
 We’ve learned a lot from users about what they need most and how to help them be successful.
 Our goal was to give you the tools to run your business and help sell more books by offering readers exactly what they want from a shopping experience.

 Shopify® offers a solution: Apps!
 Of course.
-Just like Lulu xPress, other savvy designers out there have crafted Shopify® Apps that add or expand the functionality of your store in a number of helpful ways.
+Just like Lulu Direct, other savvy designers out there have crafted Shopify® Apps that add or expand the functionality of your store in a number of helpful ways.

 What Shopify Apps Do I Need?